 Proposals regarding Board policies and operations may originate at any of several sources, including students, parents, community residents, employees, Board members, the Superintendent, the policy service provider, consultants, or civic groups.
-Regardless of where the proposal originated, the Superintendent, the policy service Superintendent/designee shall share the proposal with all Board members.
+Regardless of where the proposal originated, the Superintendent/designee shall share the proposal with all Board members.